elixir-europe/rdmkit/pages/your_tasks/data_organisation.md

 Those software are often meant to be installed on a server, such that they are available for a full institute or research team.
 Examples of such software include :
 * {% tool "omero" %} suitable for microscopy and image-data management.
 It simplify organisation, browsing and visualisation of image datasets.
-* {% tool "labid" %} for life-science in general, it features an electronic lab notebook, extensive functionalities for data and metadata management, curation and provenance visualization.
+* {% tool "labid" %} for life-science in general, it features an electronic lab notebook, extensive functionalities for data and metadata management, curation and provenance visualisation.